wealth Management Services

-An Investment Advisor, the quarterback of your AIS team, will implement the agreed-upon portfolio and monitor your investments
+An Investment Advisor, the quarterback of your AIS team, will implement the agreed-upon portfolio and manage your investments on an ongoing basis.

-Helps establish accounts with the custodian and is available for any and administrative questions that arise.
-The CSA also prepares your quarterly financial reports
+Helps establish accounts with the custodian and is available for any questions that arise.
+The CSA also prepares your quarterly AIS financial reports.

 Our process is as follows:

 - Establish clear and attainable financial goals, including but not limited to retirement planning, saving for college, debt management, tax planning, legacy planning, and charitable giving.

 - Gather all relevant financial data, including income, expenses, assets, and liabilities as well as expectations for the future.